 Receiving S.M.A.R.T. status bad backup and replace error

-If the computer is able to boot after pressing the F1 key immediately backup all information on the computer and contact the manufacturer of the computer or hard drive for replacement or additional help.
-In some very rare cases the S.M.A.R.T. implementation on your computer may have issues of its own and may need to be patched before replacing the hard drive.
+If the computer is able to boot after pressing the F1 key immediately backup all information on the computer and contact the hard drive manufacturer for replacement or additional help.
+In some very rare cases, the S.M.A.R.T. implementation on your computer may have issues of its own and may need to be patched before replacing the hard drive.

-If I am receiving the S.M.A.R.T. error, is it ok if I continue to use my hard drive and do not replace it?
+If I get a S.M.A.R.T. error is it ok if I continue to use my hard drive?

 As stated above, S.M.A.R.T. is designed to detect upcoming failures in the hard drive.
 While it is possible that the hard drive may not fail for several months, it is still inevitable that the hard drive will fail.
 It is ok to continue to use the hard drive, however, we highly recommend that if you are still under warranty that you consider getting the drive replaced before your warranty runs out.